pharmbio/pachyderm-gpu/README.md

 > **NOTE:** You can skip this step if you followed the instructions for setting up a Vagrant box.

-Deploy the Kubernetes Package Manager on your newly instantiated cluster:
+Deploy Helm (Kubernetes Package Manager) on your newly instantiated cluster:
 ```bash
 > kubectl -n kube-system create sa tiller
 > kubectl create clusterrolebinding tiller --clusterrole cluster-admin --serviceaccount=kube-system:tiller